ElizaLo/Product-Management-and-Leadership/README.md

 - What other perspectives could we take on this?
 - What are some other potential contributing factors we should consider?
 - Should we do a quick 3-lens analysis on this before diving in?

+Asking your team questions adds structure and context to a problem.
+With practice, team thinking can change.

+Some common questions to try adding to your everyday conversations with your team:
+- Let’s put some numbers on this!
+On a scale from 1-10, where are we at with xyz?
+- What’s the gap here - where are we now and where do we want to be?
+- What would create a 10% improvement?
+What would move us one point closer to our goal?
+- Let’s pause here before diving in… what lenses should we look at this problem from?
+- What else do we need to consider?
+- Should we do a 3-lens analysis on it, to make sure we’re working on the right fix?

+### Prediction skills

+**Prediction skills:** It’s the ability to think forward and anticipate issues before they come up.

 ### Improve on Strategic Thinking